datacarpentry/python-ecology-lesson/_episodes/06-loops-and-functions.md

 We are not asking Python to print the value of the loop variable anymore, but the for loop still runs and the value of `creature` changes on each pass through the loop.
-The statement `pass` in the body of the loop just means "do nothing".
+The statement `pass` in the body of the loop means "do nothing".

 > ## Challenge - Loops
 >